-Treatment of Townes-Brocks syndrome often requires surgery for malformations associated with this condition.
+Treatment includes surgery to correct the differences of the anus and thumbs.
 Hearing evaluation should be conducted if TBS is suspected.
 Ultrasound and laboratory tests should be performed to monitor kidney function.
 A baseline echocardiogram should be performed by a cardiologist.

 Genetic counseling is recommended for affected individuals and their families.